-5. HP PowerTrust UPS Monitor/iX software, together with the HP PowerTrust (UPS unit) hardware, provides system power failure protection on HP 3000 Models 9x9KS, 9x8LX, 9x8RX, 991, and 995.
+5. HP PowerTrust UPS Monitor/iX software, together with the HP PowerTrust (UPS unit) hardware, provides system power failure protection on HP e3000 Models 9x9KS, 9x8LX, 9x8RX, 99X, 9X9, N-Class and A-Class.

 If this is a new installation, and you plan to use the HP PowerTrust Monitor/iX software to monitor your UPS devices, or if this is an existing system and you are changing (adding or deleting) your UPS configuration, you must configure the UPS devices after updating your system.